lxt3/PowerPriorVari/README.md

 ## Power Prior Variations Repository

 Programs and data to accompany "Dynamic Borrowing from a Single Prior Data Source using the Conditional Power Prior".
-The EqSim branch is the current set of prorgrams.
-Will soon be merged with master branch.
+The EqSim branch was apparently merged with master branch, and deleted, but it is still there.
+Master branch is now most current.